Mental Health Mondays

 Six years old and older

 Children six and older have developed a clearer sense of what is real and what is pretend.
 Around this age, you can begin to shift the costume decision – within reason, of course – to your growing child.
 Designing and making your own creative costumes together can become a fun and engaging pre-Halloween activity.
+As children grow older and into their early teen years, wearing costumes on Halloween moves beyond the simple fun of dressing up and turns into an outlet for individual expression.
+The balance between healthy expression of individuality and what is appropriate for your family will evolve from ongoing discussions about your own values and may involve compromises on both parts.

 On a final note, be available to your young children on this exciting night of the year, repeating throughout the evening that costumes are just costumes.
 Talk ahead of time about whose houses you will be visiting and explain that the people answering the doors are the neighbors you know.
 Scary surprises may be fun for older children, but can quickly become too frightening for the young child who still has fuzzy boundaries between reality and fantasy.
 Remember that you are your child’s main interpreter of the world, so talk about what is going on and keep your evening simple, safe, and predictable.